Vizualni/hometv/README.md

 # HomeTv
-Remote controlling your tv using raspberry
+Remote controlling your tv using raspberry pi.

-Still work in progress
+*Still work in progress*

 Allows you to play and control videos remotely using your mobile phone or standard pc/laptop.
 Upload video from your pc/laptop/mobile phone and play it on your tv.